tornseglare/ShootThemAll/README.md

 Please note that you might need to install .NET Core 3.1 Runtime (LTS) for monogame to compile.

+# V1.9
+To complete the camera the way I wanted it, it now travels between the stars.
+The camera center is moving from star to star.

 # V1.8
 The Matrix' Rotation, Scale and Translation functions explained in one (three) great example(s).